-Build a bigger catapult with a longer arm and investigate to see if that has more power.
+Build a bigger catapult with a longer arm and investigate to find out if a longer arm means more power.

-This elastic band powered LEGO car is brilliant from Frugal fun for Boys and Girls.
+Build an elastic band powered LEGO car like Frugal Fun for Boys and Girls.

-We also love these Stixplosions from Babble Dabble Do.
+We love these stixplosions from Babble Dabble Do.

 A simple shoebox catapult is another excellent way to demonstrate elasticity!

 - Kinetic energy